burrt/compsci-docs/_v1/windows-installer.md

 #### App CustomActions Tests

-Yes; unit testing custom actions does exist - [WiX Lux](https://wixtoolset.org/documentation/manual/v3/overview/lux.html).
+Unit testing custom actions do exist - [WiX Lux](https://wixtoolset.org/documentation/manual/v3/overview/lux.html).
 Often custom actions are the cause for installation failures and become highly complex.
 It is strongly recommended to limit the number of CAs and its complexity.

 * `CustomActionTests.cs`